UOC/lti-xwiki/README.md

 	> xwiki.authentication.authclass=com.xwiki.authentication.lti.LTIAuthServiceImpl

-* Create a directory called /home/campus/configHome/lti
+* Copy the file src/lti_certification/src/main/resources/authorizedConsumersKey.properties to  your Xwiki installation into folder WEB-INF

-* Edit a new file called authorizedConsumersKey.cfg inside the path /home/campus/configHome/lti

-	> \#This is a configuration to be readed by providers to authorize the consumer key and gets the secret
+* Edit a new file called authorizedConsumersKey.properties This is a configuration to be read by XWiki provider to authorize the consumer key and gets the secret

-	> \#consumer_key."name_consumer".enabled=1

-	> \#consumer_key."name_consumer".secret=secret

-* Deploy XWiki WAR
+    	consumer_key."name_consumer".enabled=1
+    	consumer_key."name_consumer".secret=secret
+    	consumer_key."name_consumer".callBackUrl=
+    	consumer_key."name_consumer".fieldSessionId=token

+	The file has configured a consumer key sample and secret as 12345, change it

+* Restart your Tomcat or servlet container